5 Ways Quitting Smoking Improves Your Appearance

 The tar and nicotine in tobacco cause your teeth to turn yellow.
 Smoking speeds up the yellowing process that keeps you from showing your brightest, white smile.

 Why not consider reducing your consumption of products containing nicotine with electronic cigarettes?
-With time this will reduce that yellow tone of your teeth while helping you to stop smoking.
+With time this will reduce that yellow tone of your teeth while helping you stop smoking.

 3. Finer hairAs if the first two reasons weren’t enough, cigarette use also reduces the thickness of your hair.